Connecting with SSH

 Passwordless logins and file transfers

 You can use SSH to set up a convenient environment for connecting and copying files remotely without being prompted for a password each time.
-Below we outline the way this is typically done.
-If this does not work, you may have to ask your system administrator for help.
+We give the basic outline for setting this up below; if you need further help please contact your system administrator.

 To set up passphrase authentication, do the following on your local UNIX/LINUX/BSD based system: (or follow the instructions for your SSH-enabled application)